Positive Judaism: A First Glance

 Positive Judaism answers the question, “why be Jewish?”
 For people who are seeking to enhance their personal well-being, for leaders who are seeking to have a relevant and positive impact on the lives of their members, and for congregations seeking have a positive impact on their larger community, Positive Judaism has language that will help you find a compelling answer to the question: “why be Jewish?”

 While ancient Jewish texts teach that God chose the Jewish People, in the 21st century it is the People that will or will not choose to be Jewish.
 It’s not enough to glorify Judaism and the benefits of living a Jewish life.
-Historical memory, Israel, the threat of anti-semitism and are not strong enough motivators for Jewish engagement.
+Historical memory, Israel, the threat of anti-semitism or intermarriage, and guilt, are not strong enough motivators for Jewish engagement.
 We need something new and serious and Positive Judaism is one new construct.

 These new ideas for Jewish Living can be applied to how people: Experience prayer, Shabbat and Jewish holidays; pray and find relevance in Jewish life-cycle events; find deep meaning in observing Jewish values like tukkun olam (repairing the world) and tzedakah (charity and righteousness); frame and transmit stories from the Torah and teach Jewish history; parent and live as a Jewish families across multiple generations; engage in shared inter-cultural gatherings and approach communal politics; approach personal and communal struggle, tragedy, and loss; and feel connected to personal Jewish identity in a positive way.